Wally Hammond

 Walter Reginald Hammond (19 June 1903 – 1 July 1965) was an English first-class cricketer who played for Gloucestershire in a career that lasted from 1920 to 1951.
 Beginning as a professional, he later became an amateur and was appointed captain of England.
-Primarily a middle-order batsman, Wisden Cricketers' Almanack described him in his obituary as one of the four best batsmen in the history of cricket.
-He was considered to be the best English batsman of the 1930s by commentators and those with whom he played; they also said that he was one of the best slip fielders ever.
+Hammond was primarily a middle-order batsman.
+Wisden Cricketers' Almanack described him as one of the four best batsmen in the history of cricket.
+He was considered the best English batsman of the 1930s by commentators and those with whom he played; they also said that he was one of the best slip fielders ever.
 Hammond was an effective fast-medium pace bowler and contemporaries believed that if he had been less reluctant to bowl, he could have achieved even more with the ball than he did.

-In a Test career spanning 85 matches, he scored 7,249 runs and took 83 wickets.
-Hammond captained England in 20 of those Tests, winning four, losing three, and drawing 13.
-His career aggregate of runs was the highest in Test cricket until surpassed by Colin Cowdrey in 1970; his total of 22 Test centuries remained an English record until Alastair Cook surpassed it in December 2012.
-(Note: The record was held jointly in later years with Colin Cowdrey, Geoffrey Boycott and Ian Bell and surpassed by Kevin Pietersen.)
+In a Test career spanning 85 matches, Hammond scored 7,249 runs and took 83 wickets.
+He captained England in 20 of those Tests, winning four, losing three and drawing 13.
+His career aggregate of runs was the highest in Test cricket until surpassed by Colin Cowdrey in 1970; his total of 22 Test centuries remained an English record until Alastair Cook surpassed it in 2012.
 In 1933, he set a record for the highest individual Test innings of 336 not out, surpassed by Len Hutton in 1938.
 In all first-class cricket, he scored 50,551 runs and 167 centuries, respectively the seventh and third highest totals by a first-class cricketer.